Mathnerd314/stroscot/docs/Commentary/Types.rst

 =====

 GHC's roles are just an optimization for ``coerce``.
 There are better ways to implement optimizations.
 It seems like a dirty hack to solve a pressing problem.
 I think Stroscot can get by without them.

+* strongly typed - `8 definitions <https://perl.plover.com/yak/12views/samples/slide045.html>`__, all different.
+It's the semantic equivalent of "amazing", i.e. "My language is strongly typed" == "My language is amazing".
+Again discussed solely in the "Types" page.

+`This post <https://wphomes.soic.indiana.edu/jsiek/what-is-gradual-typing/>`__ says "a [gradual] type is something that describes a set of values that have a bunch of operations in common", i.e. value space plus behavior.
+Stroscot's sets don't have behavior so are not gradual types.

+But I would also add that Stroscot is optionally typed, because in Stroscot, the `Zero one infinity rule <https://en.wikipedia.org/wiki/Zero_one_infinity_rule>`__ applies.
+A program can run without any type declarations, with one declaration for the root of the program, or with any amount of type declarations scattered through the program.
+The no type declarations is an "untyped" setting and ensures there is a complete operational semantics distinct from the type system.
+The one type declaration enables checking the program for bad behavior, and ruling out common errors such as typos.
+The unlimited/infinite declarations allows using the power of static verification to its fullest, and may require many iterations of tweaked declarations to get right.